nkuwenjian/slam_karto_ceres/README.md

 ```

 ## Remarks
-The source code of the SLAM back-end in this package comes from the [Ceres solver tutorial](http://ceres-solver.org/nnls_tutorial.html#other-examples).
+The source code of the SLAM back-end in this package comes from the [pose_graph_2d](http://ceres-solver.org/nnls_tutorial.html#other-examples) in Ceres tutorials.
 It is recommended to read this tutorial to learn more about the use of Ceres.